mlvein/HoneypotMoney_Design/README.md

 ![](sample_desktopComp.png)

 ### Demo
-Here is a link to a responsive demo in HTML + CSS + bits of JS that displays either day/night based on machine local time while generating random (day/night) foreground elements onLoad:
+[Here](demo/index.html) is a link to a responsive demo in HTML + CSS + bits of JS that gets hour and either displays day/night graphics:

+- get hour
+- if between 6am - 8pm, adds '.morning'
+- if between 9pm - 5am, adds '.night'

+foreground composition
+- each side will have one 'flower', 'plant', and 'grass'
+- an array is listed for left and right versions flowers, plants, and grass
+- element is randomly chosen from each
+- if between 6am - 8pm, uses day array
+- if between 9pm - 5am, uses night array

 More info in lock-up is available in the Figma guide.
 The idea is to have a container for all elements that allows them to be always centered ont the screen and using those constraints to position the children within.